PX4/PX4-Devguide/en/debug/hardware_debug_interfaces.md

 # Hardware Debug Interfaces (Debug Port)

 PX4 runs on hardware that typically provides at least two interfaces for on-target (hardware) debugging:
+- **[System Console](../debug/system_console.md) (UART)**: The system console provides low-level console access to the system.
+  It enables debug output and analysis of the system *boot process* (other consoles are available from telemetry/USB etc, but these do not provide such early access to boot sequence information).
-- **ARM Serial Wire Debug (SWD):** This is an ARM-processor alternative to the JTAG debug port, with lower pin count.
+- **ARM Serial Wire Debug (SWD):** This is an ARM-processor alternative to the JTAG debug port that has a two pin interface (a clock pin and a bi-directional data pin).
+  It allows run, stop on breakpoints, stepping through code.
   It is used for debugging firmware, and can also be used to add a new bootloader and/or firmware on a completely empty board (that does not have the USB bootloader installed).

-- **[System Console](../debug/system_console.md) (UART)**: The system console provides low-level access to the system, debug output and analysis of the system boot process (other consoles are available from telemetry/USB etc, but these do not provide such early access to boot sequence information).
+Some boards additionally support:
+- **Serial Wire Output (SWO):** This is an additional pin that can be used in combination with SWD to emit real-time trace data, enabling real-time tracing in compatible ARM processors.
+- **ARM Embedded Trace Macrocell (ETM) tracing:** ETM tracing provides real time tracing from a buffer of trace instructions.

-On Pixhawk-series boards these interfaces are usually exposed through a single port. (though older boards may separate them).
+> **Tip** Newer Pixhawk-series boards expose the System Console and SWD interfaces (and SWO if present) through a single port.
-On older Pixhawk boards, and on other boards, these may be separate.

-> **Tip** Some boards may include additional interfaces.
-  For example, Pixhawk FMUv5 will support Google ARM ETM Trace through a separate interface.
+  ETM debugging is provided through a separate port.

 This topic explains how to connect the system console, SWD interface, and other interfaces on different boards (actually performing the debugging is then covered in the associated [debugging topics](#debugging_topics)).

 ## Debug Interface Overview